Cr1t-GYM/jenkins-action-poc/README.md

           pluginstxt: plugins.txt
           jcasc: jcasc.yml
 ```
 Some users might want to configure the container environment.
-The recommendation is that you can extend the [ghcr.io/jenkinsci/jenkinsfile-runner:master](https://github.com/jenkinsci/jenkinsfile-runner/pkgs/container/jenkinsfile-runner) vanilla image and then you need to build and push it to your own registry.
-Finnaly, you can replace the vanilla image with your own custimized image.
-The invocation of jfr-container-action is the same in this way.
+The recommendation is that you should extend the [ghcr.io/jenkinsci/jenkinsfile-runner:master](https://github.com/jenkinsci/jenkinsfile-runner/pkgs/container/jenkinsfile-runner) vanilla image and then you need to build and push it to your own registry.
+Finally, you can replace the vanilla image with your own custimized image.
+The invocation of jfr-container-action can be done in a similar way.
 ```Yaml
 name: Java CI
 on: [push]